A Framework for Customer Experience Improvement Programs

 A clear picture from the top about where this effort is going, what this is for, how it fits into the company’s broader strategy, and why it’s important.
 Ideally the vision is tied to stories from within our own organization, however, it can also be illustrated with stories from outside.
 For example, I can share my own story about a post-warranty issue with a pair of black Warby Parker frames that were turning gray.
 Even though they were outside the warranty period, the company responded “that shouldn’t be happening” and offered a full credit toward a replacement pair with an updated prescription.

 While many people get that experience improvement is important, value is a “to what degree?” question that helps find CX improvement’s home among all of the other organizational priorities.
 Value is the quantified link between business objectives and CX.
 Carefully structured studies can clearly identify the link between changes in CSAT scores and revenue and customer retention, for example.
+Typically, the economic value will come from:

 The people dimension is perhaps the most challenging and includes several key aspects: